Nadfee/D3D11_FreeTime_Project/README.md

 Controls:
 A - Toggle between Absolute and Relative mouse mode (visible/invisible)

-Project should build (DirectXTK Desktop Win10 is installed so make sure it is restored) Otherwise, make sure that SubSystem is set to Windows and the dependencies "d3d11.lib", "dxgi.lib", "d3dcompiler.lib" is added.
+Project should build (DirectXTK Desktop Win10 NuGet package is installed so make sure it is restored) Make sure that SubSystem is set to Windows and the dependencies "d3d11.lib", "dxgi.lib", "d3dcompiler.lib" are added